sinimariak/week-3-assessment-yellowpages/README.md

 <br>
 This will update the user details such as NAME, PHONE and ADDRESS for the user with the mentioned user ID.
-Should the user is not found, a friendly error should be raised.
+If the user is not found, a friendly error should be raised.
 Example:

 ```
 $ ruby app.rb --list

 list    Name        Phone           Address
 ====    ====        =====           ======
 1. Ping        +60163353373    35, Finance Street, 41120, CA